TychoLoke/Sync-Mobile-Phone-AAD-SPO/README.md

 - Azure AD
 - SharePointPnPPowerShellOnline Module
 - AzureAD PowerShell Module
-- Admin Account with the SharePoint and Service Admin role (MFA supported)
+- Admin Account with the SharePoint and Service Admin role (NO MFA)

 ## Setup